alpheios-project/documentation/development/adding_a_language.md

     1. Implement a unit test for the new LanguageModel class

     1. Export the new LanguagModel class in the `driver.js` for the package

+1. Add the language to the `preferredLanguage` and `lookupLanguage` setting defaults in the components library